prcutler/stoneopen/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.13.15 of the free version correspond to changes made in 2.13.15.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.14.3 of the free version correspond to changes made in 2.14.3.x of the paid version.

+= 1.14.3 - 24/Jan/2018 =

+* FEATURE: OneDrive and Google Cloud deauthorise link provided after authentication
+* FEATURE: Added the ability to label remote storage instances (Premium)
+* TWEAK: Handle a combined error/timing condition seen on DigitalOcean Spaces that could lead to UD thinking that an upload that actually succeeded, did not
+* TWEAK: Add functions to pull backup status and log for UpdraftCentral
+* TWEAK: Add command multiplexer function for UpdraftCentral
+* TWEAK: Audit and regularise use of slash-handling code in AJAX layer
+* TWEAK: A couple of remote storage error paths were not returning the error information to the upper level correctly
+* TWEAK: Prevent phpseclib from throwing a fatal upon autoload if mbstring.func_overload is set (see: https://github.com/phpseclib/phpseclib/issues/762); instead, log, or handle in some other way appropriate to the context
+* TWEAK: Some minor code-styling and linting ignore tweaks
+* TWEAK: (Regression) After filling the UpdraftVault connect form, pressing Enter was no longer triggering submission
+* TWEAK: If counting up the total "More files" data when none are configured to be backed up, show "None configured" instead of "Error"
+* TWEAK: Improve UI of notice when claiming an add-on
+* TWEAK: Standardise the way OAuth remote storage methods authorise/deauthorise settings
+* TWEAK: "Wipe Settings" button click event was not asking for confirmation
+* TWEAK: Add Server Side Encryption (SSE) support to old S3 SDK
+* TWEAK: Dropbox now uses the internal chunked download API

 = 1.14.2 - 22/Dec/2017 =